 1. Quad M.2 Slots for NVMe SSDs with x16 Connector

-These are the most expensive and robust expansion cards as they offer four M.2 slots for NVMe SSDs.
-They are often an overkill for an average user.
+These are the most expensive and robust expansion cards, offering four M.2 slots for NVMe SSDs.
+They are often overkill for an average user.

-As such these cards occupy 16 PCIe lanes.
-Recall from earlier that each M.2 slot for NVMe SSD requires four PCIe lanes.
-Hence if you multiply 4 M.2 slots with 4 PCIe lanes you get 16 PCIe lanes.
+As such, these cards occupy 16 PCIe lanes.
+Recall that each M.2 slot for NVMe SSD requires four PCIe lanes.
+Hence if you multiply 4 M.2 slots with 4 PCIe lanes, you get 16.

 As such, the ASUS Hyper M.2 card above has an x16 connector and would require a free x16 slot on your motherboard.
-It will require a true x16 slot that actually offers the full 16 lanes.
+It will require a real x16 slot that offers the full 16 lanes.
 This is usually the first x16 slot on the motherboard.

-The rest of the x16 slots often offer only 4 PCIe lanes and hence this card would not be compatible with x16(x4) slots.
+The rest of the x16 slots often offer only 4 PCIe lanes; hence, this card would not be compatible with x16(x4) slots.

-This card can be occupied with FOUR M.2 NVMe or M.2 SATA SSDs.
+This card can have FOUR M.2 NVMe or M.2 SATA SSDs.

 2. Single M.2 Slot for NVMe SSD with x4 Connector

-Note that, there are often no true x4 slots on a given motherboard.
+Note that there are often no real x4 slots on a given motherboard.
 The x4 slots on motherboards have the physical size of an x16 slot.
-They are hence labelled as x16(x4).
+They are hence labeled as x16(x4).

 3. Single NVMe + Single SATA M.2 Slots with x4 Connector

 These M.2 expansion cards are also fairly common.
-Basically, they give you one slot for M.2 NVMe slot and one M.2 slot for SATA M.2 SSDs.
+They give you one slot for M.2 NVMe slot and one M.2 slot for SATA M.2 SSDs.

-The NVMe SSD utilizes the x4 lanes whereas for the SATA M.2 SSD there is a separate connector that would plug into the SATA slot on your motherboard via the SATA cable provided.
+The NVMe SSD utilizes the x4 lanes, whereas, for the SATA M.2 SSD, a separate connector would plug into the SATA slot on your motherboard via the SATA cable provided.

 Other Types of M.2 Expansion

 There is a wide variety of other types of expansion cards as well.
-However, as long as you understand PCIe lanes, and the difference between SATA and NVMe SSDs, you should be able to procure the right card for yourself.
+However, as long as you understand PCIe lanes and the difference between SATA and NVMe SSDs, you should be able to procure the right card.

-Just make sure you have a free PCIe slot on your PC with the corresponding connector size of your expansion card and make sure it has sufficient PCIe lanes for your M.2 expansion card.
+Make sure you have a free PCIe slot on your PC with the corresponding connector size of your expansion card, and make sure it has sufficient PCIe lanes for your M.2 expansion card.

 Read in detail: What is the difference between SATA and SSD and HDD and NVMe?

-Version of the NVMe M.2 Slot Expansion Card – Very Important
+The Version of the NVMe M.2 Slot Expansion Card is Very Important

 It should be noted that there are different versions of the M.2 slots and the M.2 slot expansion cards.

 Recall from earlier that M.2 NVMe SSDs use the PCIe interface.
-Now PCIe interface is an ever evolving interface.
-So much so that with each newer version, the transfer speed per PCIe lane doubles.
+Now PCIe interface is an ever-evolving interface, so much so that the transfer speed per PCIe lane doubles with each newer version.